yext/search-headless/docs/search-headless.searchheadless.executefiltersearch.md

 Promise&lt;[FilterSearchResponse](./search-headless.filtersearchresponse.md) \| undefined&gt;

-A Promise of a [FilterSearchResponse](./search-headless.filtersearchresponse.md) from the Answers API or of undefined if there is no verticalKey defined in state
+A Promise of a [FilterSearchResponse](./search-headless.filtersearchresponse.md) from the Search API or of undefined if there is no verticalKey defined in state